francesco086/OfficinaAlimentare-1/README.md

 ```

 ### Concepts
+All the code will live under the src file
 #### Styling
 All the styling is done in a language called `scss` which is basically `css` but abit easier
 and the files can be found in folder `Styles` and each section has its own file under `Styles/sections`